-If you’re running a business which brings in most of its income through sales of physical products you know that keeping the shelves stocked is an important aspect of keeping your operation healthy.
+If you’re running a business that brings in most of its income through sales of physical products you know that keeping the shelves stocked is an important aspect of keeping your operation healthy.

 That’s not always easy, though.
 Every business model has on- and off-seasons.
 A florist might see a large part of its revenue come in during the summer, while a toy company will probably see increased sales closer to the holidays.